-Bringing in the Bystander® is a bystander intervention workshop with a robust evidence-base.
-Rather than focusing strictly on the roles of perpetrator and victim, the highly interactive Bringing The Bystander® curriculum uses a community responsibility approach.
+Bringing in the Bystander® is an evidence-based bystander intervention program.
+Rather than focusing strictly on the roles of perpetrator and victim, the highly interactive Bringing in the Bystander® curriculum uses a community responsibility approach.
 It teaches bystanders how to safely intervene in instances where sexual violence, relationship violence or stalking may be occurring or where there may be risk that it will occur.

 |Program Name||Level of Evidence||Format||Target Audience||Special Features|

 Trainings aim to engage campus community members as stake holders in issues of sexual violence, equip them with skills to identify and intervene safely in risky situations, and build empathy for survivors of sexual violence.
 Components of the program include an introduction to bystander responsibility within communities, local community examples and statistics, active learning exercises about the sexual violence continuum, and discussions about identifying risky situations and choosing safe, effective interventions.
 At the close of training participants sign bystander pledges and receive ABC (Active Bystanders Care) cards as reminders of the decision making process for intervening.

 The program includes interactive discussion in which participants talk generally about helping others or being helped by others in certain situations.
 Facilitators and participants discuss what makes intervention more or less difficult in particular situations.
 Facilitators also help participants define sexual violence and discuss concrete examples of it, while providing statistics about sexual violence within their community and more broadly.

 Recently updated and refreshed, BITB is now approximately 100 minutes.
 Each slide follows a red or green light system, indicating which slides must be included and which can be skipped or amended while still maintaining fidelity to the research and intent of the curriculum.